diarqelaj/VirtuPathAI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For support or inquiries, reach out via [your email or contact link].
+For support or inquiries, reach out via diarqelaj15@gmail.com